Interest Rates Are Forcing Discipline Back Into Australian Small Caps

 “Rising interest rates can be important for capital discipline, in the sense that decisions made by companies have a real hurdle rate attached.” - says Emanuel Datt.

-Selectivity remains central.
-Businesses with strong liquidity, asset backing, and clear earnings visibility are better positioned in a higher rate environment.
-Companies reliant on continuous capital raising face increasing pressure as funding conditions tighten.
+Selectivity is central to navigating this environment.
+Businesses with strong liquidity, asset backing, and clear earnings visibility are better positioned when funding conditions tighten.
+Companies reliant on continuous capital raising face increasing pressure as that access narrows.

-For investors, this reinforces the importance of focusing on idiosyncratic drivers rather than broad market narratives.
+For investors assessing undervalued stocks in Australia, this reinforces the importance of focusing on idiosyncratic drivers rather than broad market narratives.

-“As an investor, in a rising interest rate cycle, you want to focus on small caps demonstrating adequate organic growth (...).
-Higher quality compounds are what you should be looking for in the small cap arena.”
+"As an investor, in a rising interest rate cycle, you want to focus on small caps demonstrating adequate organic growth.
+Higher quality compounders are what you should be looking for in the small cap arena," Emanuel added.

 Capital Preservation and an Absolute Return Approach